Weltbühne trial

 The Weltbühne trial was an important criminal proceeding during the Weimar Republic against the press and journalists who were critical of the military.
-The editor of the weekly Die Weltbühne, Carl von Ossietzky, and the journalist and aviation expert Walter Kreiser were charged with treason and betrayal of military secrets.
+The editor of the weekly Die Weltbühne, Carl von Ossietzky, and the journalist and aviation expert Walter Kreiser were charged with treason and betrayal of military secrets for revealing that the Reichswehr was secretly building up an air force in violation of the Treaty of Versailles.
 They were sentenced in November 1931 to 18 months imprisonment.
+The outcome of the trial raised a considerable outcry among the German political left and in the foreign press, which saw it as evidence that Germany was returning to its prewar militarism.

+Kreiser avoided prison by fleeing to France.
+Ossietzky was released from prison under a Christmas amnesty after serving just under eight months.

 Background

 Treaty of Versailles

 After its defeat in World War I, Germany had to agree to the severe limitations on its military forces imposed by the Treaty of Versailles.
 Even though it had signed the treaty, the Reich government and the Reichswehr systematically attempted to undermine its provisions.
 In particular, they tried from the beginning to circumvent the limitation of the German army to a maximum strength of 100,000 men.
 Influential circles in the government and the Reichswehr secretly supported the establishment of paramilitary units and set up illegal arms caches.
 These paramilitary associations, which had emerged from the Freikorps of the immediate postwar period and were also referred to as the Black Reichswehr, were a constant source of insecurity in German domestic politics.

 Pacifist and anti-militarist circles in the Weimar Republic saw the behavior of the Reichswehr as a danger to internal peace as well as to the foreign policy of the German Reich.
 Various publications drew attention to the abuses.
 A story in the Weltbühne about the Feme murders committed by the Black Reichswehr against those they considered traitors led to several criminal proceedings against the perpetrators.
 From the beginning of the Weimar Republic, however, the legal processing of these crimes was hampered by partisanship.
 The Reich court of justice (Reichsgericht) ruled in favor of the Feme murderers, stating "that the individual citizen has a right of self-defense against unlawful attacks on the vital interests of the state".
 Pacifists who had betrayed illegal weapons caches were sentenced to 10 to 15 years in prison for treason.